Pavan K. (Tem) Bendapudi, MD

 Tel: 617-735-4252 FAX:617-735-4000

 Dr. Bendapudi’s laboratory is focused on the biology of humoral coagulation factors and takes a translational approach to studying the mechanism underlying hemostatic and thrombotic disease as it pertains to patient care.
-The central project in his laboratory is focused on the mechanism by which factor 12 (FXII) participates in coagulation, with an emphasis on the recruitment, activation, and propagation of FXII at sites of vascular injury and thrombus formation.
+A central project in his laboratory is focused on the mechanism by which factor 12 (FXII) participates in coagulation, with an emphasis on the recruitment, activation, and propagation of FXII at sites of vascular injury and thrombus formation.

 Current and Recent Grants

 “Targeting Factor XII in Thrombosis and Hemostasis.”
-(Beth Israel Deaconess Medical Center).

-NIH 1K08 HL136840-01 (PI, Bendapudi)
+NIH 1K08 HL13684001 (PI, Bendapudi)